 Thunder Bay had almost 300 years of history behind it when, on January 1, 1970, it came into being after the amalgamation of the towns of Fort William and Port Arthur.
 This ended years of disputes and bickering between the smaller municipalities and players such as the Canadian Pacific Railway.
 It also marked the turn away from a resource-based economy beginning with the fur traders who established a post near the city.
 Later, logging and mining took over.
 Today, a more diversified economy that includes education and medical research, while remaining an important transportation hub.

 Thunder Bay serves as the hub for a wide area of Northwestern Ontario, an area with heavy dependence on motor vehicles for effective transportation between the widespread towns throughout a sparsely populated area.
 Though a motorist living in the Lakehead area may drive more kilometers than their cousins in Southern Ontario, the low population density means fewer chances for traffic incidents.

-How Much is Car Insurance in Thunder Bay Ontario
+How Much Does Car Insurance Cost in Thunder Bay

 |Quote Date||Average Auto Insurance Cost in Thunder Bay*|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.